buildkite/docs/pages/integrations/slack.md

 ## Changing channels

 Once created, the Slack channel and workspace cannot be changed.
 To post to a different channel or workspace, create a new notification service.
+Alternatively, use a Slack Workspace to avoid the need to configure multiple notification services.
+Follow the process above to do so.

 ## Conditional notifications